cfw-guide/dsi.cfw.guide/docs/ro_RO/uninstalling-unlaunch.md

 :::

-Odată ce ai citit informația de mai sus, mergi la [Restaurarea unei copii NAND](restoring-nand).
-Acesta te va ghida prin instalarea copiei NAND pe care ai creat-o în timp ce urmăreai [Creere copie NAND](dumping-nand).
+Once you have reviewed the above information, proceed to [Restoring a NAND Backup](restoring-nand.html).
+This will guide you through flashing the NAND backup you made during [Dumping NAND](dumping-nand.html).
-- Dacă nu mai ești în posesia unei copii NAND de dinaintea instalării Unlaunch, urmează [Creere copie NAND](dumping-nand) și mergi mai departe la [Restaurarea unei copii NAND](restoring-nand).
+- If you are no longer in possession of a NAND backup from before you installed Unlaunch, follow [Dumping NAND](dumping-nand.html) and proceed with [Restoring a NAND Backup](restoring-nand.html).
 Acolo sunt instrucțiuni pentru utilizatorii ce au instalat Unlaunch pe copia lor NAND